openhwgroup/cv32e40p/README.md

 To ease our work of reviewing your contributions,
 please:

-* Create your own fork to commit your changes and then open a Pull Request.
+* Create your own fork to commit your changes and then open a Pull Request to the **dev** branch.
 * Split large contributions into smaller commits addressing individual changes or bug fixes.
 Do not mix unrelated changes into the same commit!
 * Do not mix updates within the 'rtl' directory with updates within the 'docs' directory ino the same pull request.